biometrixtech/plans/documentation/api_third_party.md

     "daily_plans": [daily_plan]
 }
 ```
-where `daily_plan` will have the standard schema as defined in Get Daily Plan
+* `daily_plan` will have the same schema as defined in Get Daily Plan.

 #### Delete